rizwansoaib/whatsapp-monitor/README.md

   3. Open WhatsApp Web in Desktop mode and run extension same as Desktop

-  ### **Q2: Android extension how i will get notification?**
+  ### **Q2: Android extension how I will get notification?**
    #### **Ans: Use Notification Key and Subscribe any devices you will get Notification**

    ### **Q3: Why there is PRO and what features available in PRO?**
-   **Ans**: I beleive in power of OpenSource but many whatsapp monitor users requesting that they should be able to see all previous history on website if they outside from home they want access history in Smartphone and history should be persistent for future refrence and they said to me that they willing for pay this if any financial need.
+   **Ans**: I believe in power of OpenSource but many whatsapp monitor users requesting that they should be able to see all previous history on a website if they outside from home they want access history in Smartphone and history should be persistent for future reference and they said to me that they willing for pay this if any financial need.
    PRO version will not work just enter number and start tracking.
-   You have to use extension only in pro version you will be able to access previous online history with statistics GRAPH which is recorded when you start monitor your contacts.
+   You have to use extension only in pro version you will be able to access previous online history with statistics GRAPH which is recorded when you start monitoring your contacts.
 PRO version is less cost it's only server cost which is running on AWS